 These experts joined a panel to discuss everything from the basic definition of employer brand (succinctly put by Corriette as “a promise kept by our people”), to the complexities of engaging senior stakeholders, the minefield of building a KPI dashboard and the Holy Grail: ROI.

-In a refreshingly honest and open sharing session, the panel talked through the challenges of keeping an employer brand alive while dealing with cultural change after a merger – something newly formed DixonsCarphone is in the thick of with hiring still ongoing.
+In a refreshingly honest and open sharing session, the panel talked through the challenges of keeping an employer brand alive while dealing with cultural change after a merger.
+This is something newly formed DixonsCarphone is in the thick of with hiring still ongoing.

-The group discussed the challenge of making sure employer brand stays a priority.
-There was a lot to learn from IHG, with its 10-year strong employer brand, backed by senior management who put talent/employees firmly on the agenda.
-IHG upheld the success of having their marketing and HR teams partner together to deliver their employer brand.
+The group discussed the challenge of making sure employer brand stays a priority within talent acquisition methods.
+There was a lot to learn from IHG, with its 10-year strong employer brand that is backed by senior management who put talent/employees firmly on the agenda.
+IHG upheld the success of having their marketing and HR teams partner together to deliver their employer branding strategy.

 That said, determining the best way to engage with managers as guardians of the brand remains a challenge – whether they are hotel managers in Hangzhou, management consultants in Manchester or store managers in Staines.

 As a member firm with freedom to deliver the global brand in the UK, Deloitte’s Resourcing (Human Resources) team works closely with marketing to build communications and engage senior stakeholders in the online conversation.
 Still, there is room to further bring Deloitte’s opportunities to life says Brand, particularly with school leavers and apprentices who are worlds away from a client-confidential consulting assignment, but down the road from Currys PC World.

 So on reflection, all three companies – each big players in the employer brand space – are facing the same challenges we hear from many large and small employers in the market: